-Japan PM Abe set to declare state of emergency as soon as Tuesday: Yomiuri
+Japan's PM Abe to declare state of emergency as soon as Tuesday: Yomiuri

 Restricting movement and businesses under a state of emergency would deal a heavy blow to an economy already struggling to avoid a recession.
 The government is readying a stimulus package of hundreds of billions of dollars to be rolled out this week.

-(GRAPHICS: Coronavirus: Knowns and unknowns - here)
+Graphic: Coronavirus - Knowns and unknowns , here

-Reporting by Chang-Ran Kim and Linda Sieg; Editing by Richard Pullin and Kenneth Maxwell
+Reporting by Chang-Ran Kim and Linda Sieg; Editing by Kenneth Maxwell